 Where can I buy carbomer eye drops?

-Carbomer eye gel is a pharmacy-only medication, which means it is available to buy only from pharmacies, including online chemists.
+The most carbomer eye gel products are pharmacy-only medications, which means they’re available to buy only from pharmacies, including online chemists.
 Pharmacy-only medicines are kept away from the public and not available for self-selection.
 Carbomer eye drops are usually kept in the dispensary, which means customers need to ask about the product availability, should they wish to purchase it.
 Many of the discussed carbomer eye gel products are available from Amazon UK with some great savings for when multiple packs are bought at the same time.
 Links are provided throughout the post.

 What is a dry eye? (video)